Data Centers in Russia

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are widely available from local providers.
-Global providers like Leaseweb also offer dedicated server solutions in the market, catering to workloads that demand high performance and direct hardware control.
+Bare Metal: Bare metal server options are widely available from local and regional providers.
+Global providers like Leaseweb offer services, allowing businesses to deploy dedicated hardware without capital expenditure.

 Power Analysis